AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management: Introduction

 According to the United States National Motor Vehicle Causation Survey, around 35\% of the crashes between 2005 and 2007 occurred on intersections, out of which, insufficient situational awareness and ambiguity over intersection priority constituted for 44.1\% and 8.4\%, respectively~\cite{choi2010crash}.
 Similarly, it was reported that in the United States and Europe, around 40\% of all traffic accidents occurred at intersections~\cite{azimi2014stip}.
 Based on the National Highway Traffic Safety Administration (NHTSA) report~\cite{singh2015critical} conducted in 2015, around 95\% of the total vehicle crashes in the US from 2005 to 2007 were a consequence of human error, out of which, around 35\% occurred due to bad driver decisions.
 Given these studies, it is critical to investigate intelligent traffic management systems.

-In this regard, Cooperative Intersection Management (CIM) systems have been a major source of interest in the research community~\cite{chen2015cooperative, namazi2019intelligent, zhong2020autonomous}.
-CIM systems are used by Connected and Autonomous Vehicles (CAVs) to improve the overall driver experience.
-CAVs employ Vehicle-to-Everything (V2X) communication~\cite{jkenney:dsrcmain, 3gpp:3gppmain, shah2019real, shah2020rve} to enhance their situational awareness and improve safety standards while making driving decisions.
-Although there is abundant literature on CIM for signalized intersections~\cite{chang2013study, schmocker2008multi, devoe2008distributed}, the focus of this study is on ambiguity mitigation at SC-I which is a subset of unsignalized intersections.
+In this regard, Cooperative Intersection Management (CIM) systems have been a major source of interest in the research community~\cite{chen2015cooperative, namazi2019intelligent, zhong2020autonomous,gholamhosseinian2022comprehensive} for signalized and unsignalized intersections.
+CIM systems are used by Connected and/or Autonomous Vehicles (CAVs) to improve the overall driver experience.
+CAVs employ Vehicle-to-Everything (V2X) communication~\cite{jkenney:dsrcmain, 3gpp:3gppmain, shah2019real, shah2020rve} using their On-Board Units (OBUs) to enhance situational awareness and improve safety standards while making driving decisions.
+Although there is abundant literature on CIM for signalized intersections~\cite{schmocker2008multi,devoe2008distributed,chang2013study,buinevich2021v2x, gutesa2021development,parks2022intersection}, the focus of this study is on unsignalized intersections, particularly Stop Controlled-Intersections (SC-Is) which are major source of crashes in unsignalized intersections~\cite{retting2003analysis}.
+One of the main reasons involving SC-I crashes is the ambiguity in SC-I crossing priority~\cite{choi2010crash} when multiple CAVs approach the SC-I at similar time intervals.
+To the authors' best knowledge and as explained below, none of the related works focus on unsignalized CIM systems explicitly for SC-I with a focus on ambiguity mitigation, which is one of the main objectives of this work.

-While numerous studies exist for unsignalized CIM in the space of cooperative resource reservation~\cite{dresner2004multiagent}, trajectory planning~\cite{li2006cooperative}, and collision avoidance~\cite{kowshik2011provable}, they are mostly dependent on a centralized Road-Side Unit (RSU) to function as an intersection manager for passing priorities and information about nearby CAVs~\cite{perronnet2012cooperative, wu2012cooperative}, thereby either partially or completely replacing the functionality of SC-Is.
-On the other hand, there is sparse literature on distributed CIM systems where CAVs solely rely on communication with each other without the presence of any RSU.
-Although there are some related works for SC-I in distributed CIM, none of the studies focus explicitly on resolving ambiguity among CAVs at SC-I.

-VanMiddlesworth~\etal~\cite{vanmiddlesworth2008replacing} uses distributed CIM to navigate through SC-I, however, it is only feasible for a low number of CAVs.
-Secondly, although the authors discuss possible CAV non-compliance consideration, however, they do not provide a mechanism to test it and confirm the robustness of the system.
-The most related work is performed by Hassan~\etal~\cite{hassan2014fully} where they present a distributed heuristic-based algorithm for cooperative SC-I management that outperforms the traditional First-in-First-Out (FIFO) approach at SC-I in terms of average delay, however, the study does not address ambiguity issues in cases when CAVs arrive at the SC-I at close intervals of each other.
-Also, the robustness of the algorithms is not tested under CAV non-compliance by CAVs.